MartianZoo/solarnet/README.md

 Start with the generated API doc view (which hides private things).
 I don't know how to host it properly, so you'd have to `./gradlew dokkaHtmlMultiModule` and then look at `docs/api/index.html`.
 That would help give you an idea of which source files you want to dig further into.

-It's all written in [Kotlin](https://kotlinlang.org) and I'm very happy with that decision.
-In concept this should make the libraries usable from Java, JavaScript, and some other environments.
-I don't know many details here.
+It's all written in [Kotlin](https://kotlinlang.org), which should in theory make the libraries usable from Java, JavaScript, and some other environments.
+I don't know many details about this yet.

-You'll see some bad code.
-Let's improve it! :-)

 ## Who are you